 Why is funding for fellowships only available for up to three years?

 The Foundation would like to remain aligned with set guardrails around funding for fellowships.
 You are invited to submit your request and justification whenever there is a need, however, the Foundation will limit the award, if approved, to restricted and/or endowment funds established specifically for this purpose.
-Please note for endowed funds, the total amount available to grant may be lower than in previous years due to market performance.
+Please note that for endowed funds, the total amount available to grant may be lower than in previous years due to market performance.

 *For programs that do not participate in reimbursement and/or revenue income, prior approval from Foundation and Hospital/WashU Medicine leadership will be required for salary/FTE requests after three years.